JoeyRussoniello/frosts/docs/api_reference/df_methods/cleaning_data.md

 fr.predicates.predicate_name(value) //For predicates with inputs like equals, and includes
 ```

-All frosts given predicates can also be negated with `fr.not()`.
+All predicates can also be negated with `fr.not()`.
 For example, to filter out blanks in a column you could use

 ```ts
 df.filter("Header",fr.not(fr.predicates.is_blank))